-In Bridgeton and Dalmarnock we’re just getting started, so at the moment we’re gathering information from local children, young people and families about what they’d like to see happen in their area.
-At the same time we’re looking at statistics from the area and matching these up to what people say.
+In Bridgeton and Dalmarnock we’re just getting started, so we’re gathering information from local children, young people and families about what they’d like to see happen in their area.
+At the same time, we’re looking at statistics from the area and matching these up with what people say.
 We’re also talking with local organisations and groups about their work and their resources.

 Below is our timeline for the length of the whole project.

-Recently a context paper has been developed for the neighbourhood which brings together a recent timeline for the area, investments, an over view of our partners and other local initiatives.
-As well as some data from the schools in the area and statistics from Understanding Glasgow.
+Recently a context paper has been developed for the neighbourhood, which brings together a recent timeline for the area, investments, an overview of our partners, and other local initiatives.
+There is also some data from the schools in the area and statistics from Understanding Glasgow.

 We’d love to hear from you!
-If you live, work or are involved in something in Bridgeton and Dalmarnock that affects the community, please get in touch – there’s a box for your questions and comments here.
+If you live, work or are involved in something in Bridgeton and Dalmarnock that affects the community, please get in touch and fill out our contact form.